deangela/DM6053-Ideation-and-Prototyping-SP17-Duff/end-of-semester-deliverables.md

 # END OF SEMESTER DELIVERABLES

-##Create a google drive folder, "Your Name" I&P Spring 2017, and share with deangela.duff@nyu.edu
+##Create a google drive folder, "Your Name" I&P Spring 2017, and put the following digital files in this folder and share with deangela.duff@nyu.edu

 <ul>
 <li>Future Dystopia Utopia Documentation (which is different for every student)</li>